304GEEK/NessusParser/README.md

 # NessusParser

 **NessusParser** is a collection of Python utilities to convert, filter, and extract information from Nessus `.nessus` and `.csv` scan files.
 It helps penetration testers and security engineers quickly generate CSV reports, per-port/service target lists, and identify hosts affected by specific plugins.
+The resulting target files will be ingested by various tools.

 ---